PROPRIETARY AUDIT — CONFIDENTIAL

 X / Twitter 61K followers Dormant — Appears completely inactive; no posting cadence

-LinkedIn (company) ~2,527 followers Invisible — Where $10M+ CEOs live daily; criminally underused
+LinkedIn (The Abraham Group) ~2,527 followers Invisible — Secondary amplifier; team reshares from here.
+Where $10M+ CEOs live daily; criminally underused.

 TikTok Account exists, negligible Untapped — Feeds Reels + Shorts repurposing pipeline